 Links to Work is a programme to help Leicester and Leicestershire people to find suitable employment.
-Managed by Working Links, the £2.7m European Social Fund (ESF) programme can help local people to identify their strengths, skills and abilities, and help them to overcome any barriers that they may have to employment.
+Managed by Fedcap Employment, who took over from Working Links, the £2.7m European Social Fund (ESF) programme can help local people to identify their strengths, skills and abilities, and help them to overcome any barriers that they may have to employment.
 ‘Links to Work’ will support 1681 clients from the LLEP area over the three year programme, and aims to move 698 into 13 weeks of sustainable work.

 Eligible customers must be:

 - Legally resident and have the right to paid employment in the UK.

 - Aged 25 or over (no upper age limit).